rpmuller/ePubs/WesternPhilosophy.md

 Bacon's most important book, The Advancement of Learning > is in many ways remarkably modern.
-He is commonly regarded as the originator of the saying "Knowledge is power/' and though he may have had predecessors who said the same thing, he said it with new emphasis.
+He is commonly regarded as the originator of the saying "Knowledge is power," and though he may have had predecessors who said the same thing, he said it with new emphasis.
 The whole basis of his philosophy was
 practical: to give mankind mastery over the forces of nature by